Altinn/altinn-studio-docs/content/events/publish-events/developer-guides/publish-app-events/_index.en.md

 - event source of the cloud event, type: URI

 #### subject
-- party id for the instanceOwner, type: string
+- party ID for the instanceOwner, type: string

 Format of the subject string: _/party/{partyId}_